There are numerous fire safety regulations for landlords that you need to comply with to ensure that your rental property is safe for tenants.

 For many rental properties, landlords are legally required to get periodical fire risk assessments.
 However, it is best practice to do so in all rentals.

-These risk assessments identify possible causes of fire, highlighting potential hazards and precautions that landlords should take to reduce any like reduce chances of a fire breaking out.
-It is suggested fire risk assessments should be reviewed every two years and updated every four years.
+These risk assessments identify possible causes of fire, highlighting potential hazards and precautions that landlords should take to reduce any likely chances of a fire breaking out.
+It is suggested that fire risk assessments should be reviewed every two years and updated every four years.
 For older buildings and larger buildings over three storeys, this risk assessment should be reviewed annually and updated every three years.

 You can outsource this to a fire risk assessor or take the responsibility yourself.
 If you carry out your fire risk assessment, here are a few things to look out for as you inspect your property.

 Currently, fire doors are only a legal requirement in HMOs.
-If you do operate an HMO it’s important to understand and check your legal obligations for installation siting and operation of any fire doors. fire doors are effective in containing fires, delaying the spread of both fire and smoke, minimising damage to the property, and giving tenants valuable time to escape to safety.
+If you do operate an HMO it’s important to understand and check your legal obligations for the installation, monitoring, and functioning of any fire doors.
+Fire doors are effective in containing fires, delaying the spread of both fire and smoke, minimising damage to the property, and giving tenants valuable time to escape to safety.

 Landlords are responsible for making sure that all electrical appliances and wiring is safe and working.

-Electrical faults are one of the leading causes of fires making this an important measurement to help protect tenants.
+Electrical faults are one of the leading causes of fires, making this an important measurement to help protect tenants.
 Landlords should get their EICR renewed every three to five years.
+Landlords are also required to get their EPC renewed every five years and meeter the minimum energy efficiency standards.

 Landlords are required by law to get an annual gas safety check from a Gas Safe registered engineer.
 These checks will examine appliances and flues to ensure that everything is safe to use.